 Work resumed on what will be one of the tallest towers in the Boston skyline following several months in which the Winthrop Center’s future hung in the balance.
-The relaunch by city-based contractor Suffolk comes after Millennium Partners Boston, developer of the planned 52-story downtown Boston office and apartment building, secured a $775-million construction loan.
+The relaunch by the local contractor Suffolk comes after Millennium Partners Boston, developer of the planned 52-story downtown office and apartment building, secured a $775-million construction loan.

 Crews back on site recently installed superstructure columns following the financing deal.
-The 65-ft-tall columns are designed to support a grand public hall for the lobby and also will provide part of the structural support for the entire tower complex, according to a project spokesperson.
+The 65-ft-tall columns are designed to support a grand public hall for the lobby and part of the tower complex, according to a project spokesperson.

 Millennium Partners Boston was largely forced to shelve work last spring on the tower designed by Handel Architects after the developer, the local arm of the national developer Millennium Partners, lost a crucial segment of its financial backing for the $1.3-billion project because of coronavirus economic problems.